CodingIndeed/JavaScript-Dictionary/README.md

 - On the Home page (`index.html`), enter a word in the search bar.
 - Press the "Search" button to display the word's definition, phonetics, and listen to its pronunciation.

-## Contact

-Should you have any questions or wish to connect, feel free to use the contact information provided on the Contact page.
-Your feedback and inquiries are always welcome!

-## Acknowledgements

-Special thanks to everyone who has supported the development of Scientia.
-Your encouragement has been invaluable in creating a tool that we hope will enhance the learning experience for many.

 ## Author

 - **Mathew Mathew** - A Computer Science student at the University of South Florida with a passion for programming and technology.

 Thank you for visiting Scientia Dictionary App.
 We hope you find it useful in your quest for knowledge!

+## Contributions

+Contributions to this project are welcome!
+If you have improvements or bug fixes, please feel free to fork the repository and submit a pull request.
+Your contributions can help make this project even better.

+## License

+This project is open-sourced under the MIT License.
+See the LICENSE file for more information.